guilro/tremble/README.md

 # tremble
 Tremble is a very simple CI tool in Javascript.
-It provides a simple server supporting GitLab merge requests.
+It provides a simple server supporting GitLab merge requests and push events.

 ![dependencies](https://david-dm.org/guilro/tremble.svg)